CraigFreiwald/JavaPong/README.md

 ##   **To run**

-Clone project and run "java main.Main" from an IDE.
+Clone project and run "java main.Main".
 Make sure you have Java installed and JAVA_HOME set in your environment variables.